mrbrahman/rewind-replay/README.md

 4. In the same vein, we also want the tool to utlize the metadata already existing in the photos (updated by device / other tools).
 5. In other words, we don't want to be locked-down by any one particular tool (including this one!).
 6. Some kind of sensible, not too constrained search is needed, even though it may (will) not be as good as Google.

+# Key Terms
+1. **Photo / Video**: The individual photo / video (duh!)
+2. **Album**: A group of related photos (and videos).
+For e.g. "2021-10-01 Trip to SVBF"
+3. **Collection**: A set of related albums.
+For e.g. "My family pics", "My small-business pics" etc.
+4. **Indexing**: The process of reading media and cataloging metadata to help with search.
+Also thumbnail generation.

+# Current Features
+- Index media photos, videos and audio
+  - Indexer has the ability to run and gather metadata for multiple photos at the same time.
+See `updateIndexerConcurrency` below
+  - Indexer can also watch specific folders for new files, and as new files become available, bring them into the respective collection and index them
+- Display photos and videos on a responsive, progressive, scrollable grid
+- Search photos based on their metadata

 # Features TODO